mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 For instance...
 Well, here is a good example, okay?

 When I was at [Eiheiji](glossary#eiheiji) monastery, we had a big earthquake.
 It was evening of the day on which we performed the memorial service for Dogen’s death.
 That is 5:00 pm.
-And then, right after the service, all the monks are about to leave the [zendo](glossary#zendo), several people in the end of the line stepped out from the zendo, and then the earthquake happened.
+And then, right after the service, all the monks were about to leave the [zendo](glossary#zendo), several people in the end of the line stepped out from the zendo, and then the earthquake happened.
 Fortunately there was no damage to Eiheiji monastery, but the whole foundation, the hallways and steps dropped down almost an inch, that’s all.
 No damage.

 But here is a very good example.
 One of my friends was on vacation that day, a day off for him.
-So he took a day off, and went to Fukui City.
+So he went to Fukui City.
 It’s a little far from Eiheiji monastery ... now it’s pretty quick, but at that time it took about thirty minutes or so from Eiheiji monastery to Fukui city.
 So, I don’t know what he did there, but anyway he went.
 He told me he wanted to see a movie, but he thought, “Oh, tonight is the memorial service; it’s the particular day of performing the memorial service for Dogen’s death.
 Let’s go back.”
 So he returned.
 And then at that time, the whole movie theater completely crashed; everybody died.
 Because there were several tiers, no posts; if you have a big earthquake, exactly, “boom.”
 All the people died; but he was saved.
 (Transcriber’s Note: The earthquake killed 3,769 people.
 See [Wikipedia: 1948 Fukui earthquake](https://en.wikipedia.org/wiki/1948_Fukui_earthquake))

 Do you understand?
 This is a very good example. *[The group laughs – perhaps because no one understands how this is a good example.]*